-Tip 4: Keep a check on your credit score
+Tip 4: Keep an eye on your credit score

 The higher your credit score, the more likely you are to be accepted for financial products, such as credit cards and loans - but you’ll also get access to better deals and lower rates.

 Although checking your credit score won’t save you money, it’ll let you know what you need to do in order to improve it, so you can get better deals.
-There are lots of credit checking agencies out there and it is possible that you will score differently on each, as each website will have its own scoring system.
+There are lots of credit checking agencies out there and it's possible that you'll score differently on each, as each website will have its own scoring system.

 Tip 5: Get free money by switching bank

 If you’re not happy with your bank, or just want some free cash, you can take advantage of switching incentives provided by a number of banks.

 Right now, switching to First Direct will get you £100 for free, while Virgin Money is currently offering 12 free bottles of Virgin Wines valued at £138 as well as a £50 donation to the charity of your choice.

 Switching banks is usually quite simple: simply head into your chosen new bank, and they will do all the hard work for you.
 Your direct debits and salaries will be transferred to your new bank - and you get the cash (or wine) for free.

 Best ways to save money on your bills

 Keeping track of all your bills can be tricky - but add them all up, and they likely make the biggest proportion of your monthly expenditure.
 That’s why reducing your bills (or controlling the cost to start with) can end up saving a good amount of money.
 Here are our 5 tips to save money on your bills: